jdlph/wxlib/mio/README.md

 target_link_libraries( MyTarget PUBLIC mio::mio )
 ```

 **WINDOWS USERS**: The `mio::mio` target `#define`s `WIN32_LEAN_AND_MEAN` and `NOMINMAX`.
-The former ensures the imported surface area of the Win API is minimal, and the latter disables Windows' `min` and `max` macros so they don't intefere with `std::min` and `std::max`.
-Because *mio* is a header only library, these defintions will leak into downstream CMake builds.
-If their presence is causing problems with your build then you can use the alternative `mio::mio_full_winapi` target, which adds none of these defintions.
+The former ensures the imported surface area of the Win API is minimal, and the latter disables Windows' `min` and `max` macros, so they don't interfere with `std::min` and `std::max`.
+Because *mio* is a header only library, these definitions will leak into downstream CMake builds.
+If their presence is causing problems with your build then you can use the alternative `mio::mio_full_winapi` target, which adds none of these definitions.

 If mio was installed to a non-conventional location, it may be necessary for downstream projects to specify the mio installation root directory via either